1974 Reclasificatorio Regional

 The Reclasificatorio Regional, the second division of Peruvian football (soccer) in 1974, was divided into 13 Regions with the clubs of the First Division of the 1973 Torneo Descentralizado that had to Revalidate the category, with clubs that had been distrital, provincial and departmental champions in 1973 plus the runner-up of the Lima department.
-Thus forming a total of 42 clubs for 16 berths for the 1974 Torneo Descentralizado.
+Thus forming a total of 42 clubs for 16 berths for the 1974 Primera División.

 Teams

 The following list shows the teams that qualified for the Reclasificatorio Regional as Distrital, Provincial and Departamental champions.